 If you are in the United States and your Green Card is expired or will expire in the next 6 months then you may start the renewal process by filing Form I-90 with the USCIS.

 If you are traveling outside the United States and your card will expire in the next 6 months, you may file Form I-90 with the USCIS as soon as you return to the United States.
 But only if you are returning to the U.S. before the card expires.

 If you are traveling outside the United States and your card expires in the next 6 months and you cannot return to the United States before it expires, then you should contact the nearest U.S. Consulate, USCIS office, or U.S. port of entry before attempting to file Form I-90 for a renewal of Green Card.

 What is the cost of Green Card Renewal?

 When you file Form I-90 you need to pay the filing fees.
 The filing fee for the purpose of renewing a Green Card is $540 which includes the Form I-90 filing fee of $455 and an $85 biometrics fee.

 How long does it take to renew your Green Card?

 Currently, it takes about 7 to 11 months to renew your Green Card.

-If you would like to renew your Green Card but you would like to prepare Form I-90 using our online software then go here.
+If you would like to renew your Green Card then learn more about our service to help you prepare Form I-90.